Multi-fermion systems with contact theories: Introduction

-In this paper, we analyze precisely this issue: whether universality excludes stable $P$-wave states in general, and the necessity of an augmentation in order to describe them.
-First, we complement the aforementioned studies of few-nucleon systems with 6-, 7-, and 8-body calculations, approaching the contact limit with an EFT.
-Subsequently, we attempt to find universal and stable $P$-wave states under the most favorable conditions.
-Motivated by Ref.~\cite{Kartavtsev_2007},~in which the binding of two non-interacting identical fermions is induced by a third massive particle, we device a system of $A+1$ particles which includes a pair of identical fermions where $A$ particles form a massive spatially symmetric core which might give rise to an analogous binding effect.
+The focus of this article is on this hypothesis: Does a unitary interaction preclude the existence of stable $P$-wave states in general, and if so, what additional constraints have to be met to describe such states?
+First, we complement the aforementioned EFT studies of few-nucleon systems with 6-, 7-, and 8-body calculations, approaching the contact limit.
+Subsequently, we search for stable $P$-wave systems under the most favorable conditions: Motivated by ~\cite{Kartavtsev_2007},~in which the binding of two noninteracting identical fermions is induced by a third massive particle, we consider ($A+1$)-body systems where each includes a pair of identical fermions and $A$ particles forming a massive spatially symmetric core.
+The motion of particles within this core is assumed to be independent of the extra fermion and thus provides an average background field that might give rise to an analogous binding effect.
 As we will show, there is no evidence of $P$-wave binding even in this ideal scenario.
-Thus we conclude that the absence of stable $P$-wave states in any system with a unitary or contact $S$-wave interaction is one of its universal features.
+Thus we conclude that the absence of stable $P$-wave states in any system with a unitary (or contact) $S$-wave interaction is one of its universal features.

-This conjecture affects theoretical descriptions of all systems in this universality class, arguably most prominently the EFT for nuclei, which, as of now, cannot account for the observed $P$-wave stability and might have to be augmented with an additional constraint.
+This conjecture affects theoretical descriptions of all systems in this universality class, \eg, the contact EFT for nuclei, which, as of now, cannot account for the observed $P$-wave stability and might have to be augmented with an additional constraint.